(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Landlord Liability Claims – This type of claim is related to the residence you rent out to another party.
 If a person is injured on the property or damage is done to someone else’s property at the home, then you may be liable for the damage.

 - Personal Injury Claims – Injury caused by an accident, or by negligent or reckless action, may result in this type of claim.

 Now that you have a general idea of the purpose of umbrella insurance and understand some basic definitions let’s take a more in-depth look at how it can offer the extra protection you didn’t even know you needed.

 Umbrella Insurance Defined

-Umbrella insurance not only provides the needed cushion for claims that exceed basic insurance policy limits, but it can also offer claim coverage for liabilities not covered by your other insurance policies.
+It not only provides the necessary cushion for claims exceeding basic insurance policy limits, but it can also offer claim coverage for liabilities not covered by your other insurance policies.

 If you are sued for libel, mental anguish, or other personal liability situations, an umbrella policy can help cover the costs of defending your position in court as well as help you maintain your healthy financial standing.

-Owning things that have the potential to lead to the injury of others like pools, trampolines, recreational vehicles, cars, trucks, motorcycles, dogs, etc…can put you at risk of being financially devastated if another party is injured.
+Owning things that have the potential to lead to the injury of others like pools, trampolines, recreational vehicles, cars, trucks, motorcycles, dogs, etc…can put you at risk of financial devastation if another party incurs an injury.

-Once policy limits have been reached with your primary insurance coverage it can cover bodily injury, property damage, landlord liability, and personal injury.
+Once you reach policy limits with your primary insurance coverage, umbrella insurance can cover bodily injury, property damage, landlord liability, and personal injury.

 How Much Does Umbrella Insurance Cost?